erikwilson/netflow-to-avro/README.md

 are written to the `./output` directory.

 Correct operation may require `<classifier>hadoop1</classifier>` being removed from `pom.xml`.
-This project was tested on OSX with brew installed hadoop services.
+This project was tested on OSX with brew installed hadoop.

 Files can be converted to a human readable format by using the `avroToJson.sh` command:
 ```
 ./avroToJson.sh ./output/flow-m-00000.avro >flow.json
+./avroToJson.sh ./output/metrics-r-00000.avro >metrics.json
 ./avroToJson.sh ./output/adjacency-r-00000.avro >adjacency.json
-./avroToJson.sh ./output/metrics-r-00000.avro >metrics.json
 ```

 ## Other